June 29, 2012

 That’s a prime example of being pushy.
 It’s basically saying “I know what’s best for you.”

 Now, let’s look at how I could be a better personal shopper.
-I walk you through Bloomingdale’s, and this time, I suggest a few items that I’ve been thinking about that might be good for you while you’re shopping.
+I walk you through Bloomingdale’s, and this time, I make some product recommendations while you’re shopping.
 That’s a completely different approach.
 It’s a much more respectful approach.

 If you take this example and apply it to ecommerce, you’ll see a similar effect.